Stagwell leans into media integration as it maintains double-digit growth

 “After years of procurement separating media from creative, the demands of the digital world are bringing them together again and we are responding to these trends,” CEO Mark Penn told investors on the earnings call.

-Performance media and data, which makes up 19% of Stagwell’s business, grew 17% organically year-over-year.
-Digital services grew 37% organically year-over-year and contributed to 57% of net revenue in the quarter.
+Performance media and data, which makes up 19% of Stagwell’s business, grew 17% organically year over year.
+Digital services grew 37% organically year over year and contributed to 57% of net revenues in the quarter.

 Strong performance in the media business is driving growth in pure creative services, which are growing inline with GDP at 3% to 5% annually.
 Integrated assignments, on the other hand, are growing 10% to 15% year over year, Penn said.